 Contents:

-2. When do free radicals arise?
+2. When do free radicals form?

 3. What does an excess of free radicals lead to?